wtsi-hgi/go-softpack-builder/README.md

 This should result in a job running in your wr manager that creates the singularity image file and other artifacts in your S3 buildBase.
-The module wrapper for the image will be installed.
+The module wrapper for the image will be installed to your installDir.

-Only the last step when gsb tries to send the artifacts to the core, will fail, but you'll at least have a usable software installation of the environment that can be tested and used.
+Only the last step, when gsb tries to send the artifacts to the core, will fail, but you'll at least have a usable software installation of the environment that can be tested and used.